Analida's Ethnic Spoon

 a pair of tongs grabbing a bbq rib from a plate

-Then I and allow the flavors to penetrate by refrigerating them for 1 hour in the foil.
+Then I allow the flavors to penetrate by refrigerating them for 1 hour in the foil.
 Bring them out of the refrigerator and allow them to come to room temperature for about 15-20 minutes before baking.
-Leave them in the foil, sealed up and place them on a baking tray in case of any leaks.
-Next I baked them in a 300'F degree oven for one hour.
+Leave them in the foil, sealed up, and place them on a baking tray in case of any leaks.
+Next, I baked them in a 300°F oven for one hour.
 While the ribs bake, I prepare the BBQ sauce.
 Finally, the ribs were placed on a hot grill and brushed with sauce.
 Easy!

 three bbq ribs on a plate with sesame seeds and green onions